SerhiiQAA/SerhiiQAA/README.md

 ## I am a QA engineer
 ___
-#### I like to be involved in creating quality products that improve the world around us.
+I like to be involved in creating quality products that improve the world around us.
 The testing process reminds me of what a coach does when training an athlete.
 The more attention you pay to this process, the better the end result will be.

-#### I am currently involved in several interesting projects, two of which I am a Team Lead of the QA team.
+I am currently involved in several interesting projects, two of which I am a Team Lead of the QA team.
 I do everything for comfortable and productive work.
 ___
-### Main responsibilities:
+### At the moment, I am focused on the following responsibilities:
 - Establishing communication in the QA team;
 - Establishing communication with development, design, product managers, and customer teams;
 - Analysis of technical specifications and requirements, communication on proposals;